Prep Cook Yield Ready In

 Watch below for step-by-step directions on how to make Claudia Roden’s classic challah recipe.
 And don’t forget to check out our video for mastering a 3-braid, 6-braid or even round braided challah.

-Please note: this recipe can easily be doubled to make 4 loaves instead of 2.
+Note: This recipe can easily be doubled to make four loaves instead of two.

 Ingredients